 If you do nothing — no rent payment, no dispute — the landlord can apply to the government for an order of possession.
 The order can be issued without further input from you.

 A landlord cannot seize your personal property or lock you out for failing to pay rent, unless they have obtained an order of possession and gone through the correct process to hire court-approved bailiffs.
 Otherwise, if a landlord takes any of your belongings, you can apply for dispute resolution through the Residential Tenancy Branch (see below for details).
 You can ask that the landlord return the property or pay you for it.

 This means the landlord says you’ve broken the tenancy agreement for some other reason.
 They can give you one month’s notice.
 You have 10 days to dispute this kind of notice.
 The most common cause is a pattern of late rent payments.
 Other kinds of cause: you’ve been disturbing other occupants, seriously damaged the rental unit or the building, or had too many people living in the unit.

 Or the landlord might claim you’ve been taking part in illegal activity that harms — or is likely to harm — the building or other occupants.
 Or you’ve broken a rule in the tenancy agreement and ignored the landlord’s written notice.

 For use by landlord or purchaser or their close family member

-As with the reno or demo notice, a landlord or purchaser must follow through on the stated plan (in a reasonable time).
-Otherwise they must pay you 12 months’ rent.
-Again, you have to apply to the Residential Tenancy Branch to get this extra compensation.
+If the landlord fails to follow through on their renovation plan within a reasonable time, they must pay you 12 months’ rent.
+You have to apply to the Residential Tenancy Branch to get this extra compensation.

 You must give your landlord written notice to end your tenancy.
 The notice must include the address of the rental unit and the date you are moving out.